 What does anadromous mean?

-The Atlantic salmon and sea trout is referred to as being anadromous because of its habit of migrating from the sea into fresh waters to spawn.
-This is the exact opposite of the common eel which leaves fresh waters to spawn in the Sargasso Sea, and is therefore called catadromous.
+The Atlantic salmon and sea trout are referred to as being anadromous because of its habit of migrating from the sea into freshwaters to spawn.
+This is the exact opposite of the common eel which leaves freshwaters to spawn in the Sargasso Sea, and is therefore called catadromous.

 What is osmoregulation?

 Osmoregulation is the control of the levels of water and mineral salts in the blood.
-All fish which migrate from fresh water to salt water during their life cycle must go through this process.
+All fish that migrate from freshwater to saltwater during their life cycle must go through this process.